wallarm/product-documentation/docs/4.0/about-wallarm/protecting-against-attacks.md

 * [Disable detection of certain attack signs in binary data](../user-guides/rules/ignore-attacks-in-binary-data.md).
 * [Disable parsers mistakenly applied to the requests](../user-guides/rules/disable-request-parsers.md).

-Identifying and handling false positives is a part of fine‑tuning Wallarm API Security to protect your applications.
+Identifying and handling false positives is a part of Wallarm fine‑tuning to protect your applications.
 We recommend to deploy the first Wallarm node in the monitoring [mode](#monitoring-and-blocking-attacks) and analyze detected attacks.
 If some attacks are mistakenly recognized as attacks, mark them as false positives and switch the filtering node to blocking mode.

 ## Managing detected attacks